20 Quirky Roadside Attractions Across Canada

 Where you’ll find it: 208 1st Street South, Torrington, Alberta

 Making the trek from Calgary to Edmonton?
 About halfway along the route, you’ll find the hamlet of Torrington, and a roadside attraction that’s truly one-of-a-kind.
 The Torrington Gopher Hole Museum boasts no fewer than 70 taxidermized gophers, which star—fully costumed—in a series of dioramas.
 Watch the gopher townspeople wait for the train, do a little gardening and even shoot a game of pool.
-It’s a portrait of rural country life—gopherized.
+It’s a portrait of rural life—gopherized.

 The World’s Largest Dinosaur